bhattakapadi/Whole-Slide-Images-To-Graph/README.md

 - During training or inference, the precomputed graphs are loaded directly, significantly speeding up the overall pipeline.

 ## Model Flexibility and Classification Tasks
-The defined model is flexible and can be adapted for **organ-specific classification** tasks.
+The constructed graphs can be used with different downstream models.

 In this work, the model is used for **multi-organ classification**.
-However, the architecture allows easy adaptation to other tasks by modifying the **final classification layer**.
-Depending on the application, the output layer can be adjusted to match the required number of classes without changing the rest of the model pipeline.
+However, the framework is not restricted to this setting and can be applied to **organ-specific classification** by modifying the **final classification layer** to match the required number of output classes.

 ## Summary
+- `wsi2graph2_v2.py` provides a framework for WSI-to-graph construction
 - WSIs are divided into patches using CLAM
 - Patch coordinates and WSIs are used to construct graphs
 - ResNet-18 provides 512-dimensional node embeddings
 - k-NN (k = 8) preserves spatial relationships
-- Precomputing graphs improves performance
+- Graphs can be precomputed to improve performance
+- The framework supports flexible downstream classification tasks